To self-publish or traditionally publish. That is the question.

-In order to attract a traditional publisher, especially one of the major ones, you’re going to need to have a book that fits squarely into an established genre, is of appropriate length, and has mass commercial appeal.
+In order to attract a traditional publisher, especially one of the major ones, you’re going to need to have a book that fits into an established genre, is of appropriate length, and has mass commercial appeal.
 As in, it’s something for a broad audience, not a narrow niche.
 And if you’re writing prescriptive nonfiction, you need to be one of the top people in the entire world to write that book if you want to pursue traditional publishing.

-Be honest with yourself.
-Is your book something that has broad, national appeal or is a niche?
+Does your book have broad, national appeal or is it niche?
 Is it a potential bestseller or something you just wrote to, say, have your family history recorded for posterity or to get a bee out of your bonnet?

 How much control do you want over the publishing process?

 Meanwhile, with self-publishing, everything is up to you.
-Edits, cover, title, fonts, marketing, whether or not you want to include that stream of conscious sequence about the philosophical implications of of cotton candy… all your choice.
+The edits, cover, title, fonts, marketing, price points… it’s all your choice.

 How much does the validation of traditional publishing matter to you?

 There’s still something gratifying about making it all the way through the traditional publishing process, having your work validated by professionals, and getting paid for your efforts.

 The names Penguin Random House, HarperCollins, Simon & Schuster… they still matter to people.